Pilot's Handbook of Aeronautical Knowledge

 Consult the aircraft's flight manual to determine the gallons per hour (GPH) required for each leg.
 Typically, the leg to Top of Climb will require more fuel than the cruise and descent legs.

 To estimated the x-value fuel required for each leg, use a manual or electronic E6B.
 The inputs are GPH and leg time.
+If using the Sportys electronic E6B, select "Required > Fuel".

 The aircraft's total usable fuel capacity can be used to determine how much fuel is estimated to remain at the end of each leg, which can be entered in the "REM" box in the fuel column.